abinand/ecom-ab-hyptest/README.md

 In the data cleaning step, we identified and removed errors where control and treatment groups were mislabeled and then removed duplicated records for some users.
 We did not lose a significant amount of data due to errors and duplication.
 The data type for the 'conversions' column was changed to a boolean for categorical analysis.

 A bar plot visual was built to show the percentage of conversions within each group.
-We will then perform a statistical test to check the significance of the result.

-**TODO**
-[x]  Data Cleaning
-[x]  Visualization
-[ ]  Determine statistical test
-[ ]  Recommend an action
+For categorical variables, we could use either the Z-test for proportions or the chi-squared test.
+We used the Z-test and based on the p value we saw that there was no statistical evidence to conclude that the treatment outperformed the control group for conversions.

 [data_set]: https://www.kaggle.com/datasets/putdejudomthai/ecommerce-ab-testing-2022-dataset1/data